 Determining Emissions from Continuous Monitoring Systems

-(1) The owner or operator must use data collected in accordance with Oregon Title V Operating Permit conditions, applicable rules in OAR 340, or the Department’s DEQ Continuous Monitoring Manual.
+(1) The owner or operator must use data collected under Oregon Title V Operating Permit conditions, applicable rules in OAR 340, or the DEQ Continuous Monitoring Manual.

 (2) If the owner or operator has continuous monitoring data from less than 90% of the plant operating time, the emissions during the period when the continuous monitoring system was not operating must be determined from the 90th percentile of the continuous monitoring data.